 Within the West Coast Basin a significant plume (approx. 600,000 acre feet) of high Total Dissolved Solids (TDS) has been trapped due to seawater intrusion and the implementation of the West Coast Seawater Intrusion Barrier.
 WRD began the Regional Brackish Water Reclamation Program (Program) through the Groundwater Basin's Master Plan to evaluate ways to remediate the basin.

-WRD has now initiated a regional planning effort to evaluate the feasibility of remediating the high TDS plume with six additional stakeholders (Stakeholder Group) who pump and wholesale potable water within the basin.
-A Feasibility Study has been identified as the first step to determining how to remediate this plume to allow for future groundwater use within the basin.
+WRD initiated a regional planning effort to evaluate the feasibility of remediating the high TDS plume, working with six additional stakeholders (Stakeholder Group) who pump and wholesale potable water within the basin.